vitest-dev/vitest/docs/guide/browser/interactivity-api.md

 # Interactivity API

-Vitest implements a subset of [`@testing-library/user-event`](https://testing-library.com/docs/user-event) APIs using [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) or [webdriver](https://www.w3.org/TR/webdriver/) APIs instead of faking events which makes the browser behaviour more reliable and consistent.
+Vitest implements a subset of [`@testing-library/user-event`](https://testing-library.com/docs/user-event) APIs using [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) or [webdriver](https://www.w3.org/TR/webdriver/) APIs instead of faking events which makes the browser behaviour more reliable and consistent with how users interact with a page.

 Almost every `userEvent` method inherits its provider options.
 To see all available options in your IDE, add `webdriver` or `playwright` types to your `tsconfig.json` file: